edwinlam0719/SnapScribe/README.md

-# SnapText: Image to Text Scanner
+# SnapScribe: Image to Text Scanner
 An Image to Text scanner implemented in C++ using the Qt GUI framework.
 The application utilizes the OpenCV library for image processing and Tesseract for text recognition.